mariaperez01/Project-1/README.md

 For problem 7

-For problem 8 you should open the file "Problem8(graphics).py" on your Python compiler and run it once you have saved the diferent "vx_solution.txt" in the same folder (_ stands for any number between 10, 100, 1000, 10000, 100000 and 1000000).
-You will a plot of the errors in a .pdf format.
-This plot are the absolute error against x.
+For problem 8, section a, you should open the file "Problem8a(graphics).py" on your Python compiler and run it once you have saved the diferent "vx_solution.txt" in the same folder (_ stands for any f these numbers 10, 100, 1000, 10000, 100000 and 1000000).
+You will get a plot of the errors in a .pdf format.
+This plot represents the logarithm (in base ten) of the absolute error against x for each n.
+For problem 8, section b, you should open the file "Problem8b(graphics).py" on your Python compiler and run it once you have saved the diferent "vx_solution.txt" in the same folder (_ stands for any f these numbers 10, 100, 1000, 10000, 100000 and 1000000).
+You will get a plot of the errors in a .pdf format.
+This plot represents the logarithm (in base ten) of the relative error against x for each n.
+For problem 8, section c,

 For problem 9